tidev/titanium-docs/docs/api/titanium/app/ios/localnotification.md

 ## Overview

-A LocalNotification is created by [scheduleLocalNotification](Titanium.App.iOS.scheduleLocalNotification).
+A LocalNotification is created by <Titanium.App.iOS.scheduleLocalNotification>.

 Local notifications are a way for an application that is not running in the foreground to let users know that it has information for them.
 When invoked, the application either displays a